Teething in Babies

 Q: Baby has 102°F fever - is it teething?

 A: No. Teething does NOT cause fever above 100.4°F. A temperature of 102°F indicates an infection or illness.
-Please give Calpol (dose based on weight) and consult a pediatrician.
+Please give Calpol (dosed by your baby’s weight at about 15 mg/kg — confirm the exact ml with your pediatrician) and consult a doctor.
 Don’t delay thinking it’s just daant nikalna.

 Q: How much Calpol for my 5-month-old baby with teething fever?